Digital Art & Design (DART)

 DART-140 3 Units Drawing & Typography

-36 hours lecture; 54 hours lab; 90 hours totalRecommended Preparation: Completion of DART-120 with a minimum grade of C.
+36 hours lecture; 54 hours lab; 90 hours totalRecommended Preparation: Completion of DART-101 or DART-120 with a minimum grade of C.

 Transfers to both UC/CSU